FAQs

 How can I trust this wallet?

 We prioritize transparency.
 Our codebase, deployment processes, and actions are all managed on GitHub.
-You can verify the codebase, deployment history, and DNS configuration there.
+You can verify the codebase, deployment history, and DNS configuration and audit reports.

-How long does it take to brute force 12 length password?
+How long does it take to brute force 12 length passphrase?

-A password with 94 possible characters (including uppercase and lowercase letters, digits, and special symbols) and a length of 12 would have approximately (94^12) possible combinations.
+A passphrase with 94 possible characters (uppercase + lowercase + digits + symbols) and a length of 12 would have approximately (94^12) possible combinations.
 Assuming each brute-force attempt takes less than 1 millisecond with a cutting-edge ASIC attacker, it would take about (5.36 * 10^23) milliseconds, or roughly (1.7 * 10^13) years, to exhaust all possibilities.
 This duration is extremely long and practically unbreakable by brute force methods.

-What would be the size of a rainbow table required to store all possible 12-character passwords along with their corresponding hash results?
+What would be the size of a rainbow table required to store all possible 12-character passphrase along with their corresponding hash results?

 Last updated